slatedb/slatedb/rfcs/0004-checkpoints.md

 #### Establishing Initial Checkpoint

-The writer first establishes it’s checkpoint when starting up, as part of incrementing the epoch:
+The writer first establishes it’s checkpoint against the current manifest when starting up, as part of incrementing the
+epoch:
 1. Read the latest manifest version V.
 2. Compute the writer’s epoch E
 3. Look through the checkpoints under `checkpoint` for any entries with `metadata` of type `WriterCheckpoint`, and remove any such entries.
-4. Create a new checkpoint with id set to a new v4 uuid, `manifest_id` set to the next manifest version (V + 1), and `checkpoint_expire_time_s` set to None, and `metadata` set to `WriterCheckpoint{ epoch: E }`.
+4. Create a new checkpoint with:
+   - `id` set to a new v4 uuid
+   - `manifest_id` set to the next manifest version (V + 1)
+   - `checkpoint_expire_time_s` set to None
+   - `metadata` set to `WriterCheckpoint{ epoch: E }`.
 5. Set `writer_epoch` to E
 6. Write the manifest.
 If this fails with a CAS error, go back to 1.